 MG Corporation is committed to building a strong economic and social base for MG people beyond the life of the OFA by pursuing an inclusive economic development agenda, while protecting and enhancing MG culture and heritage.

-Given the cessation of administrative and operational funding under the OFA, MG Corporation is working towards self-sufficiency in the short term, before long-term objectives may be met.
+Given the cessation of administrative and operational funding under the OFA, MG Corporation is working towards self-sufficiency in the short term, before addressing long-term objectives.
 With this in mind, MG Corporation’s focus on economic development has seen the growth of its existing property portfolio, robust investigation of commercial prospects regarding its land areas and the development of joint venture arrangements with third parties to promote sustainable economic growth.

 As ever, MG Corporation endeavors to balance its economic objectives with the goals of MG people; this is particularly the case when dealing with land development in light of MG people’s strong cultural connection to country.
 No development will take place on any land areas without strong consultation and collaboration with the relevant Dawawang.